-Keep in mind that my trip was a month long, so you may not need as many changes of clothing as I packed (I didn’t even need this many!).
+Keep in mind that my trip was a month long and was quite active, so you may not need as many changes of clothing as I packed.
+I mean, I didn’t even need this many!

-Big bag – I ummed and ahhed over what type of bag to bring with me.
-I didn’t want to bring a hardshell suitcase because I’d read that some small airlines won’t accept them.
-Nor did I want to bring a backpack because I preferred to have something I could wheel.
+Bag – I ummed and ahhed over what type of bag to bring with me.
+Small airlines don’t accept hardshell suitcases, but I also didn’t want to bring a backpack because I preferred to have something I could wheel.

-In the end, I settled on a soft-sided suitcase with wheels (similar to this one) that was perfect.
+In the end, I settled on a soft-sided suitcase with wheels (similar to this one below) that was perfect.
 The top unzips all the way around so I could easily access everything inside, and it has a separate zippered compartment on the bottom which was perfect for dirty shoes and stuff I didn’t access a lot.
 I could wheel it when I could, or pop it on back if needed.

 Packing cubes – If you don’t know about packing cubes by now, you’re missing out!
 These essential travel items help keep your bag organised.
 I took several Bagail packing cubes and had one for bottoms, one for tops, one for underwear/socks/bikini, and then another one for random odds and ends.
 It saves so much time rustling through your bag trying to find a specific item.